 What she couldn’t resist was unnerving me.
 Vampires had twisted senses of humor, and Cass’s was a spiral.

 The joke here wasn’t that she thought a woman touching me would get under my skin, but that anyone touching my private bits made me squirm.

 Playing nurse fulltime for Hadley so Mom and Dad could keep up appearances meant I’d never had much of a social life.
 I had kissed boys, sure, but that had never convinced me to let them go any further.
 Lucky for me, the rumor mill swore my future husband had enough practice in that area for both of us.
 I could just lay back, relax, and let him inseminate me.

 “Save it for your clients.”
 I pointed the blunt end of a stake at her.
 “I’m engaged.”

 “Your lip curled on the word.
 Try it again.”
 She fluttered her lashes.
 “Mrs. Boaz Pritchard.
 Matron Boaz Pritchard.”
 She considered the Society hierarchy for a moment.
 “Matron Adelaide Pritchard?
 Whatever.”

-The new title hurt my ears, the name more curse than blessing.
-I should have been Matron Whitaker, I should have inherited the mantle from my mother—not Boaz’s—but should have beens didn’t pay the rent, buy food, or keep the lights on.
+The new title hurt my ears, the position more curse than blessing.
+I should have been Matron Whitaker, I should have inherited the mantle of matron from my mother—not Boaz’s—but should have beens didn’t pay the rent, buy food, or keep the lights on.
 They sure didn’t pay for medicine or for nurses to hover over sickbeds like angels come to earth.

 “You’re grinding your teeth again.”
 Cass frowned.
 “Forget Pritchard.
 Let’s hunt.”